 The obvious one is working with Red Hot Chili Peppers, I had been a fan of theirs since the very beginning.
 I saw them live in 1986 when they were playing in small clubs, so being able to work with them was absolutely amazing.
 Every single day in the studio with them is incredible.

 Then there is a band called Motorpsycho (check them on Apple Music, or Spotify), from Norway, who I have been a fan of for years.
-Loved them but could never get in touch with them, tried a couple of times but it didn’t work out because I didn’t know any people who knew them.
+I could never get in touch with them although I tried a couple of times but it didn’t work out since I didn’t know any people who knew them.
 However, in the last year, I got to mix two live records for them which was absolutely incredible.
 When I finally met them all I wanted to do was to talk about their old records and ask how they did this and that, so just being able to have a conversation with them was amazing.

 Not only artists but also being in the room with Al Schmitt when he was recording an orchestra was amazing.